tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 If you're lucky, you'll find API documentation, but you don't need it;
 figure out what the API is, and write the documentation yourself.

+For the one-minute presentation, walk through your outline of your program.
+You can draw a diagram, write out steps in words, click through the website, or just explain it without any visuals.

 ### Operationalizing constructs
 Select a document from this list, then select a single guideline within the document.
 Brainstorm ways that you could test how well the guideline